Reform measures

 False or misleading statements (s15)

-If I engage a new client and identify issues, am I obligated to report the client to the ATO?
+If I engage a new client and identify issues, am I obligated to report the client to the ATO or TPB?

-The obligations under section 15 will only apply if the tax practitioner has been involved in making or preparing, or directing someone else to make or prepare the statement for the new client.
-Further, before you have to notify the ATO of your concerns with a client and the making of a false or misleading statement, there are a number of tests that must first be satisfied, including:
+The obligations under section 15 will only apply if you have been involved in making or preparing, or directing someone else to make or prepare the statement for the new client.
+Further, before you have to notify the ATO or TPB of your concerns with a client and the making of a false or misleading statement, there are a number of tests that must first be satisfied, including:

 - are there reasonable grounds to believe the statement was false or misleading in a material particular